Moringa trees in Central America

 It was 5 o’clock and still daylight in Tegucigalpita, Honduras, the murder capital of Central America.
 The lights in the homes were kept low, as not to draw too much electricity.
 At a nearby orphanage, some young men from Portland, Oregon, were ignoring the sounds of gunshots.
 They were absorbed in a discussion.
 They were going on and on about trees.
 Trees?
 Yes, trees.
 But not just any tree: the moringa tree.

 The Portland Men Fellows wanted to crank out a project that may well save the lives of the orphans, many of whom are chronically undernourished and abandoned in the jungles of Honduras.
-Yes, their work wss all about the children, the orphans in the Heart-to-Heart Children’s Village.
+Their work was all about the children, the orphans in the Heart-to-Hearta Children’s Village.
 More on that later.
 Now back to the Fellows and the trees.

 This year the fellows were fascinated with the idea of growing a hedgerow of some plants that thrive in the heat and humidity of Honduras.
 The local farmers had found that Moringa trees (Moringa oleifera) are easy to grow and they provide many collateral benefits: they protect other crops, they have tasty leaves, and they are native to Honduras.
 Local farmers harvest parts of the hedgerows and use the plant for their diets, medicines, and teas.
 The Fellows wondered if similar hedgerows could be grown on the orphanage grounds to supplement their diets.